WFTS-TV

-WFTS-TV (channel 28), branded as ABC Action News, is a television station licensed to Tampa, Florida, United States, serving the Tampa Bay area as an affiliate of ABC.
-It is owned by the E. W. Scripps Company alongside Bradenton-licensed Ion Television station WXPX-TV (channel 66).
-WFTS-TV's studios are located on North Himes Avenue on Tampa's northwest side, and its transmitter is located in Riverview, Florida.
+WFTS-TV (channel 28), branded Tampa Bay 28, is a television station licensed to Tampa, Florida, United States, serving the Tampa Bay area as an affiliate of ABC.
+It is owned by the E. W. Scripps Company alongside Bradenton-licensed independent station and owned and operated Ion outlet WXPX-TV (channel 66).
+The two stations share studios on North Himes Avenue on Tampa's northwest side; WFTS-TV's transmitter is located in Riverview, Florida.

-Channel 28 was launched as the Tampa Bay area's second independent television station in late 1981.
-Purchased by Capital Cities Communications in 1984, it was sold to Scripps the following year after the former's purchase of ABC.
-It became an affiliate of Fox in 1988 and joined ABC in 1994 as part of a multi-market affiliation switch, launching local newscasts at the same time.
+Channel 28 was launched as the Tampa Bay area's second independent television station in December 1981 by a company that went on to become Family Group Broadcasting.
+It was purchased by Capital Cities Communications in 1984, though Capital Cities quickly sold it to Scripps the following year after it purchased the ABC television network.
+WFTS-TV became an affiliate of Fox in 1988.

+A multi-market affiliation switch in 1994 saw WFTS-TV become Tampa Bay's ABC affiliate.
+The network attempted to disaffiliate from WWSB, its affiliate in Sarasota, but that station was ultimately allowed to remain with the network.
+To start local newscasts, channel 28 was forced to rent studio space in Clearwater.
+The newscasts debuted in fourth place in the market but have been more competitive since.
+In 1996, Scripps completed construction on the present studio facilities near Raymond James Stadium; the building accommodates the news department and is large enough that several business functions for the entire station group are run from Tampa.

 History

-A channel 28 construction permit was first issued to Lucille Frostman, involved in the construction of WSMS-TV in Fort Lauderdale, in 1966, for a station which would have been called WTSS-TV, which was never built and deleted in 1971.
+A channel 28 construction permit was first issued to Lucille Frostman, involved in the construction of WSMS-TV in Fort Lauderdale, in 1966, for a station to be called WTSS-TV; this was never built, and the permit was deleted in 1971.

 Applications for a new channel 28 station in Tampa were received again in 1977, with the Christian Television Network the first to bid, followed by a group proposing a Spanish-language station; Family Television Corporation of Tampa, also of a Christian orientation; and Suncoast Telechoice, associated with subscription television equipment manufacturer Blonder Tongue Labs.

 Christian Television dropped out, amended its application to specify channel 22 at Clearwater, and won a construction permit for WCLF in February 1979.
 The other two parties dropped out in settlement agreements in early 1981, and Family received a construction permit in March.
 Family stockholders included T. Terrell Sessums, former speaker of the Florida House of Representatives, and former state senate president Louis A. de la Parte Jr.